 Read more about what to do in Sapa!

 Train to Sapa from Hanoi – Sapaly Train Review

 Travel from Hanoi to Sapa by Overnight Train!

 We chose to travel overnight on the Hanoi to Sapa train.
-In our opinion the best train to Sapa is definitely the Sapaly train (although the Fransipan Train comes in at a close second!).
-It can be slightly tricky to organise your Hanoi Sapa train tickets ahead of time!
+In our opinion, the best train to Sapa is definitely the Sapaly train (although the Fransipan Train comes in at a close second!).
+It can be slightly tricky to organize your Hanoi Sapa train tickets ahead of time!
 We found that the easiest and most reliable way of booking your trip on either the bus or train is through the Vietnam transport page here! –

 BOOK YOUR TRAIN FROM SAPA TO HANOI TRAIN TICKETS ONLINE TODAY: